linode/docs/docs/platform/dedicated-cpu/dedicated-cpu-deploy-shortguide/index.md

 1. Enter a label for your new Linode under the **Linode Label** field.

 1. Enter a strong root password for your Linode in the **Root Password** field.
-This password must be at least six characters long and contain characters from at least two of the following categories:

-    - lowercase letters
-    - uppercase letters
-    - numbers
-    - punctuation characters
+This password must be provided when you log in to your Linode via SSH.
+The password must meet the complexity strength validation requirements for a strong password.
+Your root password can be used to perform any action on your server, so make it long, complex, and unique.

     {{< note >}}
 You will not be prompted to enter a root password if you are cloning another Linode or restoring from the Linode Backups service.